Responsive image

 12. The accommodation for the selected candidates will be arranged and paid for by the organiser of the competition.

-• A link to a high-quality video recording cf. point 6 of the rules.
+• A link to a high-quality video recording cf. point 6 of the rules

-• A copy of valid proof of identity.
+• A copy of valid proof of identity

 14. Applications will be examined by the Competition's artistic committee.
 Incomplete applications will not be considered.
-Registration will not be effective until they are confirmed by the Competition organisers on 10 August 2024.
+Registration will not be effective until they are confirmed by the Competition organisers on 1st July 2026.

 15. The organiser reserves the right to amend and supplement these rules without prior notice.